Skip to main content

 6. No value exceeds the u128 range.

 7. When two real inputs are used, their nullifiers are distinct (no self-double-spend in a single transaction).
+The pallet enforces this independently of the proof: two equal non-dummy nullifiers are rejected on-chain.

 8. Dummy input nullifiers are forced to zero.